hzeller/flaschen-taschen-avr/firmware/README.md

 Firmware
 ========

-Simply pushing things from the serial line to SPI
+Simply pushing things from the serial line to SPI or ws2812.

+Edit Makefile to choose `FT_DEVICE` ('flaschen taschen').

 ```
  # First time, set the fuses.